426-Coders/hacktoberfest-2020/README.md

 ```
 ---

+ name: "<your name>"
-name: "<github username>"  // your github username
+ username: "<github username>"
-image: "<your image name>"  // this image name should be the actual name of image you uploaded
+ image: "<your-image-name>"    // this image name should be the actual name of image you uploaded
+ facebook: "<your facebook username>"

 ---

 ```